Singing Lessons Starting Guide

 Rose Park

-5/5/23 • updated 3/6/24 • 4 min read
+updated 1/20/25 • 4 min read

-What's the best age to learn to sing?
+The best age to learn singing:

-The best age to start singing lessons is between the ages of 8 and 10 years old.
+The best age to learn singing is between the ages of 8 and 10 years old.
 Many voice teachers agree that students as young as 7 can start learning to sing, and if your child is younger, parent’s participation is recommended during the lesson.
 Keep in mind that during puberty, hormones can affect a child’s voice which can also change the way they sing.

 Whether you’re 18 or 80, singing can bring joy to your life.
 It’s never too late to discover your passion for music and start a new journey with singing lessons!